 Recovering from a drug or alcohol addiction is a long process.
 The longer you are addicted to a substance, the longer and harder that process will be.
-Drug and alcohol abuse replaces the sense of self, captures all of your attention, and often consumes most of your resources while you are addicted.
-This can make it difficult to find what you like, what or who you want to be, or even have a sense of purpose as you recover.
+Drug and alcohol abuse replaces the sense of self, captures all of your attention, and often consumes most of your resources while battling addiction.
+This can make it difficult to reconnect with your interests, define who you want to become, or feel a clear sense of purpose during recovery.

 The bad news is that this is normal.
 Most people suffering from long-term substance use disorder will struggle with similar problems.
 The good news is that it can and will change, and you can take active steps to change it and find your own purpose.